Mansfield High School (Massachusetts): Track & field

 The indoor track team has won 3 straight Indoor Track State Championships, along with 11 straight Hockomock League Championships in the same sport.

 Basketball

-In the 2012 - 2013 season, the boys' basketball team finished with an undefeated regular season and made it all the way to the Division 1 State Championship, and lost.
+In the 2012 - 2013 season, the boys' basketball team finished with an undefeated regular season and made it to the Division 1 State Championship, and lost.
 They finished the season being the #1 ranked boys' basketball team in Massachusetts.